 With the exception of Requirement R3, VAR-501-WECC-3 has a standardized Effective Date.

 Use of this separate Effective Date for Requirement R3 highlights the fact that the reliability-related tasks included in Requirement R3 are a change from existing tuning parameters and could impose an entity-specific burden that is moderate to severe, depending on the existing practices of each entity.
-The tiered implementation of Requirement R3 ameliorates the burden.
+The tiered implementation of Requirement R3 reduces the burden by allowing entities to address the Requirement over a longer period of time.

 Units placed into first-time service after regulatory approval will require initial testing, tuning, and set-up.
-As such, immediate compliance with Requirement R3 for new units should impose no additional undue burden.
-Many of the units already in service prior to regulatory approval and tuned to existing tuning parameters are currently and adequately tuned to pre-Requirement R3 parameters and need not be immediately revisited.
+As such, immediate compliance with Requirement R3 for new units should impose no undue burden.
+Many of the units already in service are currently and adequately tuned to pre-Requirement R3 parameters and need not be immediately revisited.
 The five-year applicability date for those units already in service lessens the burden while targeting a uniform tuning across the Western Interconnection.

 Consideration of Early Compliance